Online First Year Advising Folder

 - The Folder shows your advisees’ reported scores and any MIT credit or placement pending from Advanced Placement Examinations (AP), International exams (e.g. GCE A-Level, International Baccalaureate), and any evaluated transfer credit.
 Any pending credit will be posted by the Registrar to the student’s permanent academic record after Add Date.

-- Displays placement recommendations from the First Year Essay Evaluation, Math Diagnostic for Physics Placement, Calculus Placement and Advanced Standing Examinations.
+- Displays placement recommendations from the First Year Essay Evaluation, Math Skills Assessment for Math and Physics class recommendations and Advanced Standing Examinations.

 - You may refuse to approve a first year’s registration if you do not agree with their class selection.